jjloomis/wordpress-basics/managing-your-menu-in-a-new-theme.md

 # Managing your Menu after switching themes

-If you change themes and then find that your navigation menu has disappeared from your site, you’ll need to go into the Menus area and reapply your menu to your site.
+When you change themes, the menu on your live site might change or disappear.
+To fix this, you need to tell the new theme to use your menu.
+You do this using the Manage Locations tab.